 This is a traditional planetarium show – a LIVE tour of the night sky with a close up of the Moon and planets as they appear this evening.
 Constellations and deep sky surprises complete this grand tour.
-The show also features meteor showers, eclipses, comets, and times to see the International Space Station.
-Best for all grades.
+The show also features meteor showers, eclipses, comets and times to see the International Space Station.

 For our youngest visitors:

 Under the Weather From the planet Zula, comes the Zula Patrol.
 When their weather-collecting pet, Gorga, runs away, the Zula Patrol chases him all the way through our solar system.
 Here they learn about the weather on Earth and other planets while trying to save Gorga from the villainous Dark Truder.

 For Grades 2 through 12:

 Expedition Reef is a compelling and important story about the role of coral reefs in Earth’s biosphere.
 You will discover how corals grow, feed, reproduce and support over 25% of all marine life on Earth.
 Students on school visits will gain an appreciation of the splendor of the reefs!

 Be a super star on the solar system’s low gravity worlds: zip lining on the scorched Mercury, snowmobiling on Pluto, bungee jumping from an asteroid and diving from the tallest cliff or rappelling into deepest canyon in the solar system.
 Ten thrills and ten destinations visiting all the planets!